Skip to main content

 How do I know if software is MTD-compatible?

 GOV.UK has a list of software compatible with MTD, although a provider being compliant for MTD VAT doesn’t automatically mean they also meet the requirements for MTD Income Tax, and so on.
 Always check software is compliant before signing up to any long-term commitments.
+Take a look at our bookkeeping software, Pandle.

 Everything limited company directors need to know about MTD

 If you’re a director and the only income you get is from your salary and dividends, then you won’t qualify for MTD Income Tax.
 You’ll just carry on reporting your income as normal – usually by submitting Self Assessment tax returns.
+Read our article ‘Do I Need Self Assessment or MTD Income Tax’ to learn more, or use our online checking tool below.

 What about directors with property or sole trader income?